 Millepied comes across as an enthusiastic, good-natured boss who is genuinely concerned for his dancers’ welfare and artistic development.
 Still, there are subtle clues as to why he grew disillusioned so quickly.
 He frequently complains of a deeply ingrained culture of fear among the school students and corps de ballet, as well as POB’s surprisingly inadequate medical care.
 Stagehand strikes loom constantly.
 And he reveals his dismay at being told that black dancers are a “distraction” onstage.
 “I have to shatter this racist idea,” he says.
 (The film captures coryphée Letizia Galloni in her debut as Lise in La Fille mal gardée, and notes that she is the first mixed-race POB woman to perform a lead in a classical ballet.)

-But what’s most apparent, at least to me, is that Millepied would much rather be in the studio creating, and nurturing dancers, than dealing with the over 300-year-old company’s institutional bureaucracy.
+But what’s most apparent, at least to me, is that Millepied would much rather be in the studio creating, and nurturing dancers, than dealing with necessary administrative duties and the company’s ingrained institutional bureaucracy.
 (He often seems to be barely listening to his beleaguered assistant in meetings—his mind is on his ballet.)
 In fact, a friend notes early on that once he stops having fun, “he’ll leave.”
 Still, Millepied is so upbeat throughout the movie that you can’t help feeling a little surprised, even knowing the outcome, that his tenure didn’t work out.

 Watch Reset, a film by Thierry Demaizière and Alban Teurlai, on Sundance Now starting Thursday, March 2.